-Have been using it for approximately 2 years intensively, helping to run an online classroom that teaches meditation and emotional healing practices.
+Have been using it for approximately 2 years intensively, helping to run an online classroom that teaches meditation and related practices.

-Having used many membership and online-selling solutions for a variety of purposes, including far more expensive ones, AccessAlly is by far the premiere solution I have found.
+Having used many membership and online-selling solutions for a variety of purposes, including far more expensive ones, AccessAlly is by far the premiere solution I have found for WordPress based membership sites.
 It stands head and shoulders above the others in every way I have used, or could imagine using such a tool.

 I almost hesitate to use a description like “premiere” or call it superior, as it might give you the sense that it is more complex, or fancier than others.
 Like the $800 camera that is technically better, but has a steep learning curve and a million features you’ll never actually use.

 That is not the case here.
 In fact, a few tools I have used can technically do more stuff.
 It’s just that you more or less need to become a programmer and hire a designer to make the results truly usable.

 AccessAlly quite simply makes it extremely easy to do all the things you need to do…

 to have a fully functioning WordPress online universe where you can create and sell courses, memberships, consultations, subscriptions, and much more, in a way that is actually intuitive for you, easy to manage, but also looks great and feels natural for your audience.
 If you need to really get under the hood, if you need to do more complex functions, you can – but you rarely will need to.

 One Thing to Be Clear on Up Front